Notavatarkorra/notavatarkorra.github.io/Time on class.md

 5 hours of homework 7 days a week is so unrealistic.
 I work 40 hours a week at my job.
 God forbid i have sports, chores, exercise health or anything else i want to do, i physically cannot due to your class.

 I'm going to talk to a counselor, or whoever i can to explain that this cannot physically be expected of someone.
 My health should not be deteriorating over an information systems class.
-Maybe you think you are teaching a class to students who have litterally nothing else to do over the summer, and thats great for them, but you are also teaching to realistic young professional adults with jobs, health needs, families etc.
+Maybe you think you are teaching a class to students who have literally nothing else to do over the summer, and that's great for them, but you are also teaching to realistic young professional adults with jobs, health needs, families etc.

+I hope you will do the math and reconsider your course for someone that is new to the material and fits this demographic.
+Because i really don't understand how this can possibly be the expectation.